Holy Rosary Church (Columbus, Ohio): Postwar expansion and decline

 Fr.
 Bill Metzger of the Diocese of Columbus looks on as Holy Rosary's 1906 school building is demolished in 1973.

 A new altar arrangement for the sanctuary at Holy Rosary was introduced in September of 1952, with the addition of a baldachin and marble pillars in the Renaissance Revival style.
 The Stella Niagra Franciscans teaching at both the elementary and high schools had resided at St. Vincent Orphanage since coming to the parish in 1906, walking the three blocks to the schools daily.
 In January 1950, Bp.
 Ready asked Fr.
-Harry Connolly, the pastor, to expore building a convent for the sisters on the grounds of the parish.
+Harry Connolly, the pastor, to explore building a convent for the sisters on the grounds of the parish.
 Ground was broken two years later and the building was blessed by Hartley in January of 1953.
 In 1953, Holy Rosary High School was admitted to the North Central Association of Colleges and Schools, being one of only four other diocesan secondary schools to gain this accreditation.
 At the time of the parish's celebration of its golden jubilee in 1955 it had produced 22 priests and 43 religious sisters in its 50 years of existence.
 In 1959, the parish also had the most seminarians of any parish in the diocese, with seven coming from Holy Rosary.
 In 1963, enrollment at Holy Rosary High School had declined to 185 students, drawn from six different parochial schools.
 Student numbers continued to decline and Holy Rosary High School graduated its last class in June of 1966.
 The elementary school moved into the high school facility the following year, and the original 1906 school building was demolished in 1973.
+Remaining high school students transferred to Fr.
+Wherle High School.
 In 1970, Holy Rosary Elementary merged with the schools of nearby St. John the Evangelist and St. Dominic Church to form John XXIII Elementary which served primarily a primarily African-American and Protestant student body.
 The Holy Rosary building housed grades 7 and 8.
 John XXIII School closed in 1983 due to budget deficits and the Holy Rosary school building was sold to Rock of Faith in 1991.